 Why would I buy a watch accessory which has low battery life?
 A recent study conducted by Korean scientists put forward the same question and provided practical suggestions for manufacturers to improve their product.

-The research aims to explore how much potential consumers value various smartwatch attributes.
+The research aims to explore how many potential consumers value various smartwatch attributes.
 The main experiment method is conjoint analysis.

 To conduct it, a researcher identifies key properties of a product and then creates a set of alternatives, each of which is characterized by levels of attributes.